devinkr/js-data-types/readme.md

 // => NaN, because "burrito" cannot be converted into a number
 ```

 There are other examples of type coercion, but the point here isn't to remember them all.
-Just be aware that sometimes Javascript will yield weird results with no explanation - and it may be due to type coercion.
+Just be aware that sometimes JavaScript will yield weird results with no explanation - and it may be due to type coercion.

 ## Arrays (15 minutes / 12:25)